-This recommendation will be met through implementation of departmental recommendations.
-However, NDDB notes that the wildlife management approach suggested by Parks Canada should also be applied to boreal caribou, sheep, and moose populations between the Park boundary and the Liard River (and not just in the Park itself).
+NDDB notes that the approach suggested in Park recommendation 7 should also be applied to boreal caribou, sheep, and moose populations between the Park boundary and the Liard River.

 - 6. NDDB recommends that the GNWT continue to oversee archaeological assessment work and that the required AIA be carried out as planned this summer, with direct NDDB involvement. - a.
 NDDB further recommends that any cut and fill activities associated with access road construction in or around the sites of main concern be monitored by an archaeological technician and/or an informed NDDB member to ensure protection of potential heritage resources.